UDOT Traction Law

 What is the “Traction Law” and what are “Traction Devices”?

 The Traction Law is Utah’s administrative rule (R920-6) that the Utah Department of Transportation (UDOT) and law enforcement implements during severe winter driving conditions.
-It is important to ensure that you have traction devices (snow tires, chains, snow socks, etc.) appropriate for winter driving conditions, it is the rule of the road.
+It is important to ensure that you have appropriate traction devices (snow tires, chains, snow socks, etc.) for winter driving conditions.
 Traction devices are required during severe winter weather conditions on roads throughout Utah, including Big and Little Cottonwood Canyons.

-AWD/4WD: M + S or M/S tires is the minimum requirement.
-Traction devices such as chains, snow socks, etc. or 3 peak mountain snowflake (3PMSF) tires are also acceptable and provide the most reliable traction in severe winter conditions.
+AWD/4WD: M + S or M/S tires on all wheels is the minimum requirement.
+Traction devices such as chains, snow socks, etc. or 3 peak mountain snowflake (3PMSF) tires on all wheels are also acceptable and provide the most reliable traction in severe winter conditions.

-2WD: 3 peak mountain snowflake (3PMSF) tires (on all four tires) is the minimum requirement.
-Traction devices such as chains, snow socks, etc. are also acceptable.
+2WD: 3 peak mountain snowflake (3PMSF) tires on all wheels is the minimum requirement.
+Traction devices such as chains, snow socks, etc. on at least two drive wheels are also acceptable.

 TRACTION LAW FREQUENTLY ASKED QUESTIONS